 and always tries to award direct equivalent credit.
 When direct equivalencies are

 not available, elective credit is usually awarded.

-General requirements to receive transfer credit at OCC are:
+General requirements to received transfer credit at OCC are:

 - An "official" transcript mailed directly from your previous college to OCC: Transcript

 Evaluation, Oakland Community College, 2480 Opdyke Road, Bloomfield Hills, MI 48304-2266.

 - Transfer credit must be from a regionally accredited college or university.

 - The course must be considered college level.

 - Only grades of 2.0 "C" or higher are transferable.

 - You can also submit your transcripts to email@example.com